Ciobanu-RaresGabriel/Ciobanu-RaresGabriel/README.md

 ### Current Focus

-At present, I'm committed to refining my skills in C programming and delving into the world of embedded systems.
+I am currently committed to improving my skills in C programming and delving into the world of embedded systems.
 I'm also immersing myself in the intricacies/complexity of software engineering.

 ### Collaboration

-I'm actively seeking opportunities to contribute to projects across the entire software development spectrum, positions related to C programming, testing and requirements, among others.
+I'm actively seeking opportunities to contribute to projects across the entire software development spectrum, positions related to C programming, testing, and requirements, among others.

 ### Approach